Note on the above video: The hotkey for saving the changes to an image's metadata has since been changed from 'shift+s' to 'shift+enter'.

 In order to apply a code, simply press '\' (backslash) and continue to type the relevant code.
 A modal will also pop up, showing possible code or result matches for you to chose between.
 Either press enter to apply the selected match, or select the desired output with your mouse and the phrase/word will be applied in place.

-You can set the rules for the codes and their corresponding values by uploading a compatible reference file during project creation.
+You can set the rules for the codes and their corresponding values by uploading a compatible reference file during project creation or from the 'edit project metadata' modal.
 More information about how to do this can be found in our Code Replacement guide.

 Formulas can be added to any metadata field by pressing the '=' button.
 They enable you to automate various aspects of metadata input and arguably the most important one is the 'People' formula.